Beatrice Foods: 1985-1986

 1985, Beatrice sold their Beatrice Chemical division to Imperial Chemical Industries.
 Stahl Finish, Paule Chemical, Polyvinyl Chemical Industries, Converters Ink Company, and Thoro System Products were the business units that formed Beatrice Chemical.
 Other divisions sold to pay off the debt from the Esmark purchase included Brillion Iron Works, World Dryer, STP, and Buckingham Wine (distributors of Cutty Sark whisky).

-In 1986, Beatrice became the target of leveraged buyout specialists KKR and they ultimately purchased the firm for $8.7 billion.
+In 1986, Beatrice became the target of leveraged buyout specialists Kohlberg Kravis Roberts (KKR) and they ultimately purchased the firm for $8.7 billion.
 At the time this was the largest leveraged buyout in history — and over the next four years it was sold off, division by division.